-6. The employee (or representative) is given the opportunity to state his or her case and present evidence.
+6. The employee (or representative) is given the opportunity to state their case and present evidence.
 This may include calling witnesses if appropriate and ensuring that those present are aware of any witness statements and the contents of any other records and documents.